Fractional factorial design: Generation

+Thus main effect A is confounded with interaction effects BC, CE, and ABCDE.
+Other main effects can be computed following a similar method.

 Resolution

 An important property of a fractional design is its resolution or ability to separate main effects and low-order interactions from one another.
-Formally, if the factors are binary then the resolution of the design is the minimum word length in the defining relation excluding (1).
+Formally, if the factors are binary then the resolution of the design is the minimum word length in the defining relation excluding (I).
+The resolution is denoted using Roman numerals, and it increases with the number.
 The most important fractional designs are those of resolution III, IV, and V: Resolutions below III are not useful and resolutions above V are wasteful (with binary factors) in that the expanded experimentation has no practical benefit in most cases—the bulk of the additional effort goes into the estimation of very high-order interactions which rarely occur in practice.
 The 25 − 2 design above is resolution III since its defining relation is I = ABD = ACE = BCDE.

-The resolution described is only used for regular designs.
+The resolution classification system described is only used for regular designs.
 Regular designs have run size that equal a power of two, and only full aliasing is present.
-Nonregular designs are designs where run size is a multiple of 4; these designs introduce partial aliasing, and generalized resolution is used as design criterion instead of the resolution described previously.
+Non-regular designs, sometimes known as Plackett-Burman designs, are designs where run size is a multiple of 4; these designs introduce partial aliasing, and generalized resolution is used as design criterion instead of the resolution described previously.

+Resolution III designs can be used to construct saturated designs, where N-1 factors can be investigated in only N runs.
+These saturated designs can be used for quick screening when many factors are involved.